UK and Ireland Menu

 plants won't attract a natural mix of insect species.
 Secondly,

 ill-chosen and often expensive shrubs bought from the garden centre

-for nothing but appearance adds to the hideous imbalance and lack
+for nothing but appearance adds to an imbalance and lack

 of integration with native species.

 Thirdly, faddish stone slabs, shingle and decking are bleak, unapproachable

 terrain for garden wildlife - from animals to the insects which,

 almost without exception, should be considered nature's gardeners